 Frankfurt’s Natural History Museum – Naturmuseum Senckenberg – was on our list of must see things.
-Both our boys were interested in dinosaurs back then and after researching on where to see dinos remainings we found out that Frankfurt’s museum has a good collection of dinosaur skeletons.
-In addition to that, they had a collection of minerals (another interesting subject for my boys) and even a room with Egyptian mummies (unfortunately for us, the room was closed during our visit).
+Both our boys were interested in dinosaurs and after researching on where to see dinos remainings we found out that Frankfurt’s museum has a good collection of dinosaur skeletons.
+In addition to that, they had a collection of minerals (another interesting subject for my boys) and even a room with Egyptian mummies (unfortunately for us, the room was closed for renovation during our visit).

 The Hammering Man sculpture

 On the way to/from Natural History Museum make a small detour to see The Hammering Man – 21 meters tall sculpture.
 The statue symbolizes workers throughout the world.
 The interesting part is that the statue’s hand with the hammer is motorized and is constantly moving up and down.